Achievable logoAchievable logo

 Feedback

-The ACT divides their questions into three different types: key ideas and details, craft and structure, and integration of knowledge and ideas.
-You’ll learn how to recognize these questions and learn some key strategies for how to answer them.
+The ACT divides its Reading questions into three types: key ideas and details, craft and structure, and integration of knowledge and ideas.
+In this lesson, you’ll learn how to recognize these question types and use reliable strategies to answer them.

 Key idea questions

-Key idea and detail questions make up 52-60% of the questions on the ACT Reading section, so, these make up most of the test questions.
-Key idea questions can more specifically be broken down into two types:
+Key idea and detail questions make up about 52-60% of the ACT Reading section, so you’ll see them often.
+Key idea questions can be broken into two types:

 1. Key idea (passage)